Lya Lys: Biography

 Once while filming a scene in the 1939 film The Return of Doctor X, actor Dennis Morgan took Lys by the arm and broke into song when she became upset over blowing her lines.
 A moment later Humphrey Bogart, who was also in the scene, joined Morgan in the serenade.
-Lys' early Hollywood career was hampered by her thick accent that, by the time she appeared in Paramount's The Great Gambini (1937) and toured in the play Night of January 16, had become barely noticeable.
-She appeared in films with Ronald Reagan, was a friend of Clark Gable and a frequent guest at Hearst castle.
-She spent much of her time living on Park Avenue and Central Park and enjoying the New York City lifestyle.
+Lys' early Hollywood career was hampered by her thick accent.
+By the time she appeared in Paramount's The Great Gambini (1937) and toured in the play Night of January 16, it had become barely noticeable.
+She appeared in films with Ronald Reagan, was a friend of Clark Gable, and a frequent guest at the Hearst estate.
+For much of the time, she lived on Park Avenue near Central Park in New York City, enjoying the city's lifestyle.